juhp/cabal-rpm/README.md

     $ cabal-rpm update

-updates the package to the latest Hackage version
+updates the package to the latest Stackage or Hackage version

     $ cabal-rpm refresh